Floods in the United States (2000–present): July 2017 Payson floods

-One of the deadliest floods to ever hit Gila County, Arizona.
+The Ellison Creek flooding was one of the deadliest floods to ever hit Gila County, Arizona.
 The floods hit a popular hiking trail near the town of Payson which killed 10 people, including 5 children.

 2017 Southeastern Texas and Southern Louisiana floods

-Hurricane Harvey stalled over southeastern Texas, dropping over five feet of rain in some places, causing major flooding, especially in the Houston metropolitan area and the Beaumont–Port Arthur metropolitan area.
+Hurricane Harvey stalled over southeastern Texas, dropping over fifty inches of rain in some places, causing major flooding, especially in the Houston metropolitan area and the Beaumont–Port Arthur metropolitan area.

+At least 70 individuals died from the storm, and over 80% of Hurricane Harvey's death toll was associated with drowning.
+More than 70% of deaths in Houston occurred outside of the city's designated flood risk areas.

 2018 Ohio River floods

 After a tornado outbreak in late February, flooding occurred along the Ohio River, which crested at 60.53 ft, the 22nd highest in recorded history and highest since 1997.
 This flooding caused six people to die.
 Damage totalled $500 million.
 In September 2018, record rainfalls caused extensive flash flooding, with one casualty reported.

 April 2018 Hawaii floods

 In April 2018, a series of thunderstorms produced record-breaking rainfall on the Hawaiian Islands of Kauaʻi and Oahu.
 An upper-level low moved across the area on April 13, generating a mesoscale convective system that moved over eastern Oahu, producing localized heavy rainfall that reached 5.55 in.